|Call Toll Free 800-888-1601 or Request A Brochure||

 The Central Barren Ground caribou, with a population in excess of 550,000, offer big game hunters the ultimate Trophy caribou hunt experience.
 Few hunters have afforded themselves the opportunity to pursue this majestic beast in some of the most remote, unspoiled wilderness on earth.

 The adventure begins through Churchill, Manitoba, which is known as the Polar Bear Capitol of the world.
-With some luck you will see one of these magnificent carnivores on the flight along the coast of the Hudson Bay, en route to the camps.
+With some luck, you may spot one of these magnificent beasts on your flight to Churchill or in to the caribou hunting camp.

 Contact us today for a detailed travel itinerery for your next Big Game hunting adventure!